jackomosh/jackomosh/README.md

 <span id="-github-statistics"></span>
 ## 📈 GitHub Statistics

-Our graphs are colored using a beautiful Blue-Purple dark theme (`tokyonight`) matching your chosen palette, and are tracking all of your code contributions historically:
+This graphs are colored using a beautiful Blue-Purple dark theme (`tokyonight`) matching chosen palette, and are tracking all of my code contributions historically:

 ---